CSandler-Dev/IDEA-4000-SSG/content/How to Use This Site 👆.md

-This is a Static Site Generated (SSG) of a relational database of markdown files.
-The main navigational tool i the Graph View in the upper left hand corner.
+This is a Static Site Generated (SSG) website interfacing a relational database of markdown files.
+The main navigational tool is the Graph View in the upper left hand corner.
 Notes are mapped in correlation with each other rather than hierarchically.

 #### Important Features
 - Search